Johns Hopkins Receives New Grant to Study the Relationship Between Heat and Chronic Kidney Disease

-Dinesh Neupane, an assistant scientist at the Johns Hopkins Bloomberg School of Public Health, received a grant, together with the University of Gothenburg, from the Swedish Research Council to examine the relationship between heat and chronic kidney disease among migrant and non-migrant workers in Nepal.
-Neupane, who is based out of the Department of International Health at the Bloomberg School, will co-lead the project.
+Dinesh Neupane, PhD, ScD, an assistant scientist in the Department of International Health, has received a grant—together with the University of Gothenburg—from the Swedish Research Council to examine the relationship between heat and chronic kidney disease (CKD) among migrant and non-migrant workers in Nepal.
+Neupane will co-lead the project.

 Nepalese adults, most of them male, often serve as migrant workers in neighboring countries due to a shortage of work in their home country.
 Much of the work is heavy manual labor, where they are exposed to the heat for long periods of time each day.
 The association between heat and CKDnt has been documented among other workers who share exposure to heavy manual labor and heat, such as sugarcane workers, gold miners, construction workers, and brick kiln workers, but there has not been a study documenting the disease among migrant workers.